makrai/notes/jackendoff90-sem-struct.md

 * how they behave in rules of inference
   * Each kind of argument position plays a distinct role in rules of inference, which are stated over full conceptual structures
-  * e.g. at the end of an Event of going to some place, one is at that place
+  * eg at the end of an Event of going to some place, one is at that place
     * does not hold if either of the functions in the Event is changed
       * if TO is changed to TOWARD, as in Bill ran toward the house, or
       * if GO is changed to ORIENT, as in Bill pointed to the house